 Birkenau

 When visiting Auschwitz I, visitors have the option to take a shuttle bus to Birkenau, which is another significant camp located nearby.
-The shuttle bus departs from the front entrance of Auschwitz I, close to the snack bar along the road.
+The shuttle bus departs from the front entrance of Auschwitz I, close to the snack food bar along the road.
 The journey from Auschwitz I to Birkenau is a short distance of only 3km.

 Birkenau, also known as Auschwitz II, was significantly larger than Auschwitz I. It gained the notorious label of an extermination camp due to the high number of mass murders that took place there.